-Recent projects in 2015 include choreographing Asyla for The New York Choreographic Institute, with dancers of New York City Ballet and returning there in 2017 to create Turangalîla.
+Other projects in 2015 include choreographing Asyla for The New York Choreographic Institute, with dancers of New York City Ballet and returning there in 2017 to create Turangalîla.
 That same year he was invited to return to The Royal Ballet Flanders at the invitation of Sidi Larbi Cherkaoui to create a work for ChoreoLab.

-Andrew was the recipient of Ballet X's 2018 choreographic fellowship and created Requiem for the Philadelphia based company which premiered 11 July.
+Recent creations include a new trio, Hearts Furies for The Royal Ballet, at a gala celebrating Hull City of Culture in Autumn 2017.
+In 2018, Andrew was the recipient of Ballet X's choreographic fellowship and created Requiem for the Philadelphia based company which premiered 11 July.
 He also premiered a new work for The Royal Ballet Upper School in London.

 Commissions in 2019 included Yonder Blue, a new work for Chicago's Joffrey Ballet that premiered in April to critical acclaim.
 He has also created for London's Images of Ballet and and a new duet for The Royal Ballet's Annette Page Tribute and Spendour for students of English National Ballet School.

 Andrew's commissions in 2020 included a virtual graduation creation, Of Space & Time for the students of English National Ballet School.

 In 2021, new works have included virtual and stage productions for Tulsa Ballet as well as new creations for the Royal Ballet School and English National Ballet School.
 In May 2020, Andrew was selected as a finalist in the Young Ballet Choreographer Competition in Biarritz, France which will now take place in 2022.